Pop Culture Madness!

 1958 Pop Culture History

-The internationally recognized peace symbol was designed in 1958 by Gerald Holtom as the logo for the Campaign for Nuclear Disarmament.
+The internationally recognized peace symbol was designed in 1958 by Gerald Holtom as the Campaign for Nuclear Disarmament logo.

 The guitar Marty McFly played (Gibson ES0345) in 1955 in Back to the Future wasn't created until 1958

-On the LEGO model of the Back to the Future time machine, the destination date is set to Jan.
+On the LEGO model of the Back to the Future time machine, the destination date is Jan.
 28, 1958, the patent date for the 1st LEGO brick.
-LEGO bricks are very consistent, with only 18 bricks out of every 1000000 made being considered defective.
-The design and manufacture of bricks is also consistent enough to allow bricks manufactured today to interlock with those manufactured in 1958.
+LEGO bricks are consistent, with only 18 bricks out of every 1000000 considered defective.
+The design and manufacture of bricks are also consistent enough to allow today’s bricks to interlock with those manufactured in 1958.

 Bruce Lee was a national dance champion, winning the 1958 Cha Cha Championship in Hong Kong.

-The current 50 star US flag was designed in 1958 by Robert Heft as a junior high history project an got a B- for it.
-The grade was later changed to an A after Heft's design was accepted and adopted by the United States Congress in 1959.
+The current 50-star US flag was designed in 1958 by Robert Heft as a junior high history project and got a B-.
+The grade was later changed to an A after Heft’s design was accepted and adopted by the United States Congress in 1959.

 Michael Jackson, Prince, and Madonna were all born in the Great Lakes region within 2 months of each other in 1958.